 Global Peace Operations Initiative Promotes International Peacekeeping

-Participants from the Department of State, Department of Defense, other key U.S. Government organizations, and the United Nations are discussing the evolving nature of peacekeeping; the protection of civilians in conflict environments; further integration of programs centered on women, peace, and security and child protection into GPOI program activities; and improving the effectiveness of peacekeeping units.
-Participants will also review ongoing GPOI activities, shared implementers’ best practices, and discussed program priorities for the years ahead.
+Participants from the Department of State, Department of Defense, other key U.S. government organizations, and the United Nations are discussing the evolving nature of peacekeeping; the protection of civilians in conflict environments; further integration of programs centered on women, peace, and security and child protection into GPOI program activities; and improving the effectiveness of peacekeeping units.
+Participants will also review ongoing GPOI activities, shared implementers’ best practices, and discuss program priorities for the years ahead.

 GPOI represents a major U.S. investment in meeting the growing global demand for trained peacekeeping personnel around the world.
 The GPOI program enhances international capacity to effectively conduct UN and regional peace operations by building partner country capabilities to train and sustain peacekeeping proficiencies; increasing the number of capable military troops and formed police units available for deployment; and facilitating the preparation, logistical support, and deployment of peacekeeping personnel to peace operations.